'They Conveniently Forgot To Notify Us': EU Diplomat Downgraded In D.C.

 "We see no reason why this diplomatic practice should not continue to be observed," she tells NPR.

-Belovas notes that the recent change follows the Lisbon Treaty committing the EU Member States to a common foreign and security policy, which the EU Ambassador to the United States represents.
+Belovas notes that the recent change follows the Lisbon Treaty committing the EU member states to a common foreign and security policy, which the EU ambassador to the United States represents.
 Nevertheless, O'Sullivan has been listed as the head of an international organization, along with the African Union.

-Belovas adds that the E.U. has been in contact with the State Department.
+Belovas adds that the EU has been in contact with the State Department.

 Spokespersons at the State Department declined NPR's requests for details.